 Orthopaedic and Sports Medicine:

-Back problems can be vexing, a source of persistent pain that effects your quality of life.
+Back problems can be vexing, a source of persistent pain that affects your quality of life.
 Surgery is one treatment option that may be considered to treat specific problems.
-Spine surgery, which involves the delicate interplay between bone and nerve, requires a special combination of surgical skill and medical training.
-Prairie Lakes offers othropeadic and spine surgery through an outreach physician who sees and operates on patients in Watertown, allowing patients to recover from surgery close to home.
+Spine surgery, which involves the delicate interplay between bone and nerve, requires a special combination of surgical skills and medical training.
+Prairie Lakes offers orthopedic and spine surgery through an outreach physician who sees and operates on patients in Watertown, allowing patients to recover from surgery close to home.
 Some of the areas treated at Prairie Lakes include:

 - Orthopaedic and spine services